 6.4 Where possible the University will take a supportive approach, however there may be circumstances where action will be taken under other University regulations such as those relating to conduct, discipline, fitness to study and fitness to practise.
 Such circumstances may include when the behaviour or action is considered to be serious, causing danger or major concern to others, the individual fails to comply with suggested treatment or the alcohol and/or drug misuse is repeated.

 6.5 The immediate consequences of consumption of alcohol to excess or drug misuse does not excuse misconduct (on- or off-campus) or poor academic performance and will not be accepted as a mitigating circumstance in the application of other University policies.

 6.6 If a student has accepted he/she has a medical problem related to alcohol or drug misuse and is willing to accept treatment, the University’s policies in relation to other matters such as conduct and discipline may be implemented in such a way as to provide an opportunity to identify potential alcohol or drug-related health problems and, if necessary, to seek treatment.
-Continued implementation in this way will be conditional upon the individual complying with all medical treatment, monitoring and advice, including advice on abstention or compliance with an agreed programme of phased reduction in alcohol or drug misuse.
+Continued implementation in this way will be conditional upon the individual complying with all medical treatment, monitoring and advice.

 6.7 Where students work on projects with or for external organisations, the University requires them to comply with any additional requirements of that organisation’s own policies relating to alcohol and drug misuse.

 8.1 This policy will be reviewed in not more than 3 years.